RAF Welford: The crash of Lancaster DV290

-On 31 March 1944, at 5.00am a Lancaster DV290, after returning from a flight to Nuremberg, Germany as part of an Airborne Cigar (ABC) electronic countermeasure mission, crashed on the airfield killing all eight occupants.
+On 31 March 1944, at 5.00am a Avro Lancaster DV290, after returning from a flight to Nuremberg, Germany as part of an Airborne Cigar (ABC) electronic countermeasure mission, crashed on the airfield killing all eight occupants.
 A report says, "on their way back to Welford Airfield and having not responded to any air traffic controller's calls, [they] were considered the enemy.
 The runway lights were turned off and in the darkness the plane crashed on landing killing all on board".
 The aircraft had also sustained, "severe battle damage".
 The crew of this aircraft included an eighth airman – a German-speaking radio-operator – who broadcast radio interference matching the German night-fighter radio frequencies and also transmitted messages to send the fighters in different directions to clear a path for the Lancaster bombers.
 An annual memorial service is held at the airbase to remember those airmen.